-Egg salad without mayo is a light twist on a classic egg salad recipe.
-A few seasonings, including cumin and paprika, jazz up the sauce, while capers bring the briny, acidic element that egg salad needs.
-If you missed it, we posted our dill pickle egg salad a few weeks ago.
-It’s so good you’ll want to double the recipe to enjoy all week!
+Egg salad without mayo is a healthier twist on a classic egg salad recipe.
+Dijon, cumin, and paprika jazz up the sauce, while capers bring the briny, acidic element to the party.
+It’s gluten-free, low-carb, and so delicious you won’t miss the mayonnaise, promise!

 Egg Salad Without Mayo